Coronavirus (COVID-19)

 Land Management

-The park acreage was assembled from various parcels beginning in the early 1980s to both protect the best remaining portions of Cherokee Marsh and to buffer the marsh from storm-water runoff resulting from an expected housing development in the Mendota neighborhood.
+The park's acreage was assembled from various parcels beginning in the early 1980s to protect high-quality portions of Cherokee Marsh wetlands and to buffer the marsh from stormwater runoff from expected housing development.
 A trail system was established in 1997 following the removal of a house in the interior of the property.

 At this Park